SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

 In addition, the following properties must be set (in the `extra_specs`):

+- `scs:name-v1` to the recommended name, but with each dash AFTER the first one replaced by a colon,
 - `scs:name-v2` to the recommended name,
 - `scs:cpu-type` to `shared-core` or `crowded-core`, reflecting the vCPU type,
 - `scs:disk0-type` not set if no disk is provided, otherwise set to `ssd` or some other